|Funding Program:||National Highway Upgrade Program

 The project will strengthen four bridges on the Western Freeway from Bacchus Marsh to Ballan.

 The project has increased the load capacity of bridges on the Western Freeway from 68 tonnes to 113 tonnes.
 This has enabled an increase in capacity, reduced operating costs and provides greater flexibility for heavy vehicles operators.

 The estimated cost of the project is $11.7 million.
 The Australian Government contributed $8.8 million and the Victorian Government $2.2 million.

-Construction commenced on 7 July 2016 and is expected to be completed in mid 2018.
+Construction commenced in July 2016 and is expected to be completed in mid 2018.

 Disclaimer: The material contained in this site is made available